 In Osaka Weekly House : You can pay the reception front desk staff by cash, credit card, or Paypay.

 - How do I pay for utilities?

-- In general : In the case of share houses where utilities are included in the common service fee, you will pay the rent and the common service fee together.
+- In general : In the case of share houses where utilities are included in the common area fee, you will pay the rent and the common area fee together.
 In some cases, you may have to pay only the utilities separately for your usage.

-In Osaka Weekly House : There are no additional fees other than rent such as common service fee and utility fee.
+In Osaka Weekly House : There are no additional fees other than rent such as common area fee and utility fee.